marcrutka/marcrutka/README.md

 - 📊 I enjoy crafting insightful data visualizations and preparing datasets using R tools like dplyr, shiny, plotly, and ggplot2.

 - 🐳 Learning and growing every day with Docker and Git as part of my toolkit.

-- 🚀 Let's connect and build something amazing with data!
--
 - 🌱 I’m currently learning **Tensorflow,Pennylane**

 - 👨‍💻 All of my projects are available at [https://github.com/marcrutka?tab=repositories](https://github.com/marcrutka?tab=repositories)